simracingtools/racecontrol/README.md

-# Teamtactics
+# Racecontrol

-This application is intended to collect realtime telemetry from iRacing team members during a team event.
+This application is intended to collect driver events from iRacing team members during a team event.

 ## Problem

-Some of the telemetry data in iRacing is delayed for all currently not driving team members because of anti-cheat reasons.
-This affects some data which is needed to calculate driving tactics, especially
-- but not only - fuel data.
+If you try to do appropriate live race control in iRacing then you are likely to miss important events like pitstops or driver changes.

 ## Solution

-If all team members are running the teamtactics client, the following telemetry data is collected and aggregated into a Google Firestore database:

-* LapCompleted
-* LapLastLapTime
-* Driver Customer-ID
-* FuelUsed
-* FuelLevel
-* OnPitRoad
-* TrackTemp
+If racecontrol runs this script the following events of each driver are recorded along with a timestamp:

-* PitSvFlags
+* Approaching pits
-* SessionTime
+* Enter pitlane
-* PlayerCarTowTime
+* In pit stalls
-* PitRepairLeft
+* Driver change
-* PitOptRepairLeft
+* Exit pitlane
-* SessionTimeOfDay when entering/exiting pits and stop/start moving in pits

-In addition a stint number and lap number in stint is calculated based to the pit entry/exit events.

-With this information the team's strategy can be calculated based on near realtime data.
-A client which makes use of this data is subject of another project.

 ## Configuration and usage